10 Bills You Probably Don't Know Are Negotiable

 Drazen/Adobe happy multi-ethnic group of college students

-Paying college tuition is one of the biggest expenses many parents will ever have.
-Even the best budgeting app can’t ease the sting of this financial responsibility.
-The good news is that there is often some wiggle room, especially if a university is sweet on your child.
+College tuition is one of the biggest expenses many parents will ever have.
+The good news is that there is often some wiggle room.

 Credit card fees